Edujugon/node-parallelizer/README.md

 # Node Parallelizer
 A NodeJS package for running code in parallel.
-Initially created to provide multiprocessing in an AWS Lambda function, it can be used in any NodeJS environment.
+Initially created to provide multiprocessing in an AWS Lambda function, but it can be used in any NodeJS environment.

 ## Supported parallelizers
 - Child Process